Skip to main content

 Participants are encouraged to follow this weekly pattern for a full month (three days of restricted eating followed by four days off).

-Moreover, there’s a recommended meal plan for the “off days,” but it still only provides 1,500 calories per day.
+Moreover, there’s a recommended meal plan for the “off days,” but those plans still only provide around 1,500 calories per day.

 Bowl of raw broccoli